-Meet Scott Nelson, a video coordinator in ODEE.
+Meet Scott Nelson, a video coordinator OTDI.
 This former golf caddy loves forming partnerships with faculty and working towards the goal of more engaging course content for students.
 While Ohio State isn’t the Blue Angels, Scott does enjoy the fast-paced work environment and the ability to try new and exciting things.
 Outside of Mount Hall, you might find him at church in Powell or staying in to enjoy his wife’s cooking.

 Q: What is your role at the university?
 My title is Instructional Design Video Coordinator, which means I get to work with our awesome faculty who are building online courses for online programs.
 I get to help them think through how to create multimedia in those courses to make them more interactive.
 I work closely with our instructional designers and media services teams with the ultimate goal of creating engaging and effective content for our online courses.